vivo-archive/Tools/CTSAFedSearch/ReadMe.txt

 fs.php is geared to reurn the vivo site results in the desired xml.
 The ??_fs.xml sites point to the fs.php with the search data.

+the flow of information can be showen as :

+aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.xml --to call--> fs.php?(proper values) --to get--> search data --displayed--> aggregated search page.

+the other network sites will bet told where to find the ??_fs.xml which then calls fs.php to get them the xml they are looking for.